 Applying removable wallpaper as a backsplash

-Just like with the rolling bar cart / sideboard, our DIY removable wallpaper backsplash was applied in sheets, using an applicator tool.
-But before I got down to actually applying the wallpaper, I removed the switch plates etc. and gave the walls a quick wipe.
+Just like with wallpapered rolling bar cart our removable kitchen wallpaper backsplash was applied in sheets, using an applicator tool.
+But before I got down to actually applying the wallpaper, I removed the switch plates etc. and gave the walls a quick wipe to remove any gunk, dirt and oil.

 In the kitchen you can only imagine how much dirt and grease accumulates over time, so a good wash never hurt anyone.